tamohakem/assigments/assignment3/submissions/tamohakem/README.md

 Overall, collecting system metrics provides visibility into the inner workings of a computer system, enabling informed decision making, proactive performance management, and efficient troubleshooting.
 By leveraging these metrics, organizations can improve system reliability, optimize resource usage, and enhance the overall user experience.

-3. What is a system log and why might you want to collect logs?
+3. What is an system log and why might you want to collect logs?

 A system log, often referred to as a log file or log data, is a record of events, activities, or messages generated by a computer system, software application, or network device.
 System logs capture important information about the system's operation, behavior, errors, and security events.